layilin/SP23-33852/_texts/sc-page033.md

 - The tides; stern Neptune pays his court to thee;
 - The winds, obedient at thy bidding shift,
 - And tempests rise or fall; even lordly man,
-- Thine energy controls.—Not so the Cane, [475]
+- Thine energy controls.——Not so the Cane; [475]
 - The Cane its independency may boast,
 - Tho' some less noble plants thine influence own.

+---